 Campus Gotland offers a truly unique academic environment with dedicated researchers and lecturers who work with sustainability from a broad, critical and cross-border perspective, and in close proximity to all the players who work with tourist visits.

 Examination varies from written exams, oral presentations and independent writing.

-The language of instruction for the Master's Programme in Sustainable Destination Development is English, as is all course literature.
+The language of instruction is English, as is all course literature.

 The programme will prepare you for a career focusing on sustainability issues in tourist-intensive regions anywhere in the world, in public administration, at state, county and municipal level, in destination companies, in private tourist enterprises or as an independent entrepreneur.